Dtwo-sys/wspr_live/README.md

 Track your WSPR (Weak Signal Propagation Reporter) activity live from [https://wspr.live](https://wspr.live) within Home Assistant.
 This custom integration provides real-time RX and TX spot data including distance, band, SNR, and country.

+Disclaimer: This project was generated and optimized with the assistance of AI tools.
+While tested and functional, it is not developed or maintained by a professional software developer.
+Use at your own risk.

 ![Screenshot](https://your-screenshot-url-here.png)

 ## Features